Rational Response Squad: YouTube controversies

 The Rational Response Squad's YouTube account was suspended on March 23, 2007, but was later reinstated.
 The suspension was prompted by Uri Geller's statement that the RRS had infringed his copyright when posting a video featuring him.

 On May 7, 2007, Geller's company, Explorologist, filed a copyright lawsuit against Brian Sapient of the Rational Response Squad.
 On May 8, 2007, the Electronic Frontier Foundation filed suit against Uri Geller on behalf of Sapient "asking for damages due to Geller's violation of the DMCA, a declaratory judgment that the NOVA video does not infringe Geller's copyrights, and that Geller be restrained from bringing any further legal action against Sapient in connection to the clip."
 The case was dismissed by Chief Judge Walker in February 2008, due to "lack of subject matter and personal jurisdiction."

 In August 2008 a settlement was reached and "[a]s part of the legal settlement, Explorologist[Geller] has agreed to license the disputed footage under a non-commercial Creative Commons license, preempting future legal battles over the fair use of the material.
 A monetary settlement was also reached."

 On September 16, 2007, Wired magazine reported that "YouTube had banned a group called the Rational Response Squad (RRS) after it complained its videos were being taken down due to spurious DMCA requests from" someone working on behalf of the Creation Science Evangelism ministry.
 It further noted that while this highlights problems with DMCA, the ministry's own website said that "none of the materials ... are copyrighted, so feel free to copy these and distribute them freely."
-In response to the claims, the RRS posted a message that it is ready to help sue CSE and/or Eric Hovind.
 The account was restored on September 18, 2007.